broadinstitute/dagster-utils/README.md

 ## How to use this library

-This library is hosted on the [Broad Artifactory](https://broadinstitute.jfrog.io/).
-To configure Poetry to check that repository for packages, follow the instructions on private repositories [in their docs](https://python-poetry.org/docs/repositories/#install-dependencies-from-a-private-repository).
-Once you've configured the Artifactory as a repository, you can reference this package as `dagster_utils`, e.g. for Poetry:
+This library is hosted on PyPI](https://pypi.org/) and will work with most Python package managers out of the box.
+You can reference this package as `dagster_utils`, e.g. for Poetry:

 ```
 # pyproject.toml
 [tool.poetry.dependencies]
 dagster_utils = "^0.1.0"
 ```

-No authentication is required to pull packages from Artifactory.

 ## Versioning